intel/dffml/docs/arch/alice/discussion/0023/reply_0050.md

     - They are also looking at identiy aware context
 - IPLD has more of a strict structure
 - Can always reencode
+- IPDL is the next level of leaning into this stuff